 Related: Heart Art Salt Painting Project

-This Slow-falling hearts sensory bottle makes a great Valentine’s Day gift to hand out to friends, family, classmates, or co-workers.
-They also make a simple Valentine’s Day gift for couples and would also make a great wedding anniversary gift.
-Try any of the easy ideas below to turn this sensory bottle into a Valentine’s Day gift or gift to say “I love you” any time of the year.
+This slow-falling hearts sensory bottle makes a great Valentine’s Day gift for friends, family, classmates, or co-workers.
+They also make a simple Valentine’s Day gift for your sweetheart and great homemade wedding favors or an anniversary gift.
+Try the easy ideas below to turn this sensory bottle into a Valentine’s Day gift or a gift to say “I love you” any time of the year.

 - Place one of THESE stickers on the top of the lid.

-- Or, use one of THESE stickers and a permanent marker to write any of the following Valentine’s Day message ideas:
+- Or, use one of THESE stickers and an inkjet printer or a permanent marker to write any of the following Valentine’s Day message ideas:

 - Or any other message you can think of–the only limit is the limits of your imagination!